 An understanding of data analysis and usage of automation and robotics have become essential to the modern finance function and this is also part of my effort in future-proofing my own career.
 There is an increasing focus on the application of technology to finance processes and simply relying on our IT colleagues to fill us in on technical developments is a thing of the past.

 What advice do you have for prospective Master's in Accounting students?

 A candidate should be technically savvy.
 Dealing with data requires a highly analytical and structured skillset, along with a sense of creativity for data transformation and programming.
 Having a conceptual understanding of accounting is important.

-Crystal Grant, director of admissions (pictured above), and Kalyan Talluri, MSc Business Analytics program director at Imperial College Business School (pictured below)
+Crystal Grant, former director of admissions (pictured above), and Kalyan Talluri, MSc Business Analytics program director at Imperial College Business School (pictured below)

 Who is a Master’s in Analytics for?

 There's a huge range of Master's in Analytics programs available, which reflects the growing demand from candidates and employers for graduates who are able to derive business insights and competitive advantage from big data.

 Some will be aimed at new or recent graduates looking to launch their career, whilst others will be suited to professionals hoping to up-skill to progress or change jobs.

 Programs vary in the balance of business versus technical experience required, but if you have a passion for data analytics, quantitative skills and commercial awareness, you should be able to find a Master's in Analytics that supports your goals.